 The historic growth trends were based on historic population counts from the 1990, 2000, 2010, and 2020 censuses.
 For 1990, 2000, and 2010, census block population counts were summarized at the 2020 tract level and combined with the 2020 tract population counts.
-These counts were used to produce twelve tract level projections using five different demographic extrapolation methods using multiple base periods.
-The length of the base was adjusted to roughly match the length of the projection horizon.
-For example, a 23-year historical period (2000-2023) was used to establish the growth trends for a 22-year projection horizon (2023-2045).
+These counts were used to produce eleven tract level projections using five different demographic extrapolation methods using multiple base periods.
+The length of the base was adjusted to roughly match the length of the projection horizon, so for a 20-year horizon, 20 years of historical data were used to establish the growth trends.
 The number of trend calculations varied based on the length of the base period used, and the highest and lowest calculations were discarded to moderate the effects of extreme projections.
 The remaining projections were then averaged.

-The five demographic extrapolation methods for projecting population utilized by the model were Linear, Exponential, Constant Share, Share-of-Growth, and Shift-Share.
+The five demographic extrapolation methods for projecting population utilized by the model were Linear, Exponential, Constant Share, Share-of-Growth and Shift-Share.
 The Linear and Exponential techniques employ a bottom-up approach, extrapolating the historic growth trends of each census tract with no consideration for the county's overall growth.
 The Constant Share, Share-of-Growth and Shift-Share techniques employ a ratio allocation, or top-down approach, allocating a portion of the total projected county population or growth to each census tract based on that census tract's percentage of county population or growth over the historical period.
-Each of the five methods is a good predictor of growth in different situations and growth patterns, so using a combination of all five and discarding the highest and lowest results was the best way to avoid the largest possible errors resulting from the least appropriate techniques for each census tract within the 17 counties.
+Each of the five methods is a good predictor of growth in different situations and growth patterns, so using a combination of all five and discarding the highest and lowest results was the best way to avoid the largest possible errors resulting from the least appropriate techniques for each census tract within the six counties.
 This approach is similar to BEBR's county population forecast methods, but the base periods and the number of projections are somewhat different because annual estimates are not available at the tract level.

 The calculations associated with the five statistical methods are described on the following pages.
-The launch year was 2023, and the projections were made for 2025, 2030, 2035, 2040, 2045, and 2050.
-Note that for the 2023-2025 iteration, the typical five-year growth was reduced to reflect only a two-year change.
+The launch year was 2021, and the projections were made for 2025, 2030, 2035, 2040, 2045, and 2050.
+Note that for the 2021-2025 iteration, the typical five-year growth was reduced to reflect only a four-year change.

-The calculations used are provided on the following pages.
+The calculations used are provided on the following four pages.

-1. Linear Projection Method: The Linear Projection Method assumes that the average annual change in the number of persons for each census tract will be the same as during the base period (Rayer and Comfort, 2024).
-Four linear growth rate calculations were made, 1990 to 2023, 2000 through 2023, 2010 through 2023, and 2020 through 2023.
-In the Linear methods (LIN), population growth was calculated using the following formulas:
+1. Linear Projection Method: The Linear Projection Method assumes that the change in the number of persons for each census tract will be the same as during the base period (Rayer and Wang, 2021).
+Three linear growth rate calculations were made, 1990 to 2000, 2000 through 2020, and 2010 through 2020.
+In the three Linear methods (LIN), population growth was calculated using the following formulas: